What we spend/how

 Staff pay and grading structures

 As with other NHS organisations, NEAS has a single pay system in operation, known as 'Agenda for Change'.
-It applies to all directly employed NHS Staff with the exception of doctors, dentists and some very senior managers.
-This means that everyone doing the same job is on the same pay scale.
-National pay scales can be found here.
+It applies to all directly employed NHS Staff with the exception of doctors, dentists and some very senior managers/directors.
+This means that everyone doing the same job are paid on the same pay scales.
+The latest National pay scales and salary information can be found online at NHS Employers: https://www.nhsemployers.org/resources

-Most staff within NEAS are operationally based and details of salary bandings are set out below:
+Most staff within NEAS are operationally based and details of typical pay bandings are set out below:

 |Pay Band||Job Role|